appscode/blog/content/post/configure-kafka-ui-with-kubedb-managed-kafka/index.md

 * `Browse Messages` — browse messages with JSON, plain text, and Avro encoding
 * `Dynamic Topic Configuration` — create and configure new topics with dynamic configuration
 * `Configurable Authentification` — secure your installation with optional Github/Gitlab/Google OAuth 2.0
-* `Kafka Connector Management` — manage Kafka Connect clusters and connectors
+* `Kafka Connector Management` — manage Kafka Connect clusters and connectors etc.
 ## Workflow

 In this tutorial, We will cover the following steps: